ailonag/Ai_BlogSummarizer/README.md

 To use clone this repo and create your own open ai account and enviroment secrets so this can run in their own repro, please follow these steps:

-1. Open a terminal on your local machine and navigate to the directory where you want to store the cloned repo.
-2. Type git clone and press Enter to create a local copy of the remote repo.
+1. Clone the repro and update the feeds.txt with your RSS Feed URLS
-3. modify email as well as the Feed URL to any MS RSS feed you would like.
+2. Modify the scripts with your email as well as the Feed URL to any MS RSS feed you would like.
-4. if you want to use gmail as your smtp follow the instructions here https://support.google.com/mail/answer/7126229 otherwise specify your own smtp server
+3. if you want to use gmail as your smtp follow the instructions here https://support.google.com/mail/answer/7126229 otherwise specify your own smtp server
-5. Go to https://openai.com/ and sign up for an account if you don't have one already.
+4. Go to https://openai.com/ and sign up for an account if you don't have one already.
 You will need an API key to access the OpenAI services.
-6. In your OpenAI account dashboard, go to API Keys and click Create an API key.
+5. In your OpenAI account dashboard, go to API Keys and click Create an API key.
 Copy the secret key that starts with sk_ and keep it safe.
-7. In your local repo, Set secrets in Settings/Secrets/Actions -> 'New repository secret'.
-Use the same secret name inside actions.yml and main.py
+6. In your local repo, Set secrets in Settings/Secrets/Actions -> 'New repository secret'.
+Use the same secret name inside sendtoteams.yml and sendtoteams.py
-8. You have successfully cloned the repo and created your own environment secrets.
+7. You have successfully cloned the repo and created your own environment secrets.
 You can now run the code in your own repro using Python